Net Heat Supplied using Relative Thickness Factor Solution

 Cooling Rate for Relatively Thick Plates

-Go Cooling Rate = (2*pi*Thermal Conductivity*((Temperature to Calculate Cooling Rate-Ambient Temperature)^2))/Net Heat Supplied per Unit Length
+LaTeX Go Cooling Rate of Thick Plate = (2*pi*Thermal Conductivity*((Temperature for Cooling Rate-Ambient Temperature)^2))/Net Heat Supplied Per Unit Length

-Net Heat Supplied = ((Thickness of the Metal/Relative Plate Thickness Factor)^2)*Density*Specific Heat Capacity*(Temperature to Calculate Cooling Rate-Ambient Temperature)
+Net Heat Supplied = ((Thickness of Filler Metal/Relative Plate Thickness Factor)^2)*Density of Electrode*Specific Heat Capacity*(Temperature for Cooling Rate-Ambient Temperature)

 Qnet = ((t/τ)^2)*ρ*Qc*(Tc-ta)